 Outsourcing is an opportunity for companies to incorporate innovations more rapidly into their business.
 Conversely, companies with a lack of expertise and excessive complexity may be slow to react and adjust to new situations.

 Outsourcing is also an opportunity to collaborate with a partner whose core expertise allows them to adapt more rapidly to changes in their sector, thereby securing competitive advantages and cost benefits for the outsourcing company.
-When there are fluctuations in demand, the supplier / service-provider can allocate spare capacity to ther clients, thereby minimizing unused capacity and losses.
+When there are fluctuations in demand, the supplier / service-provider can allocate spare capacity to their clients, thereby minimizing unused capacity and losses.

 Potential cost savings